Miranda Joseph

 Miranda Joseph is an American academic who teaches at the University of Minnesota.
-She is a cultural theorist and author known for her work linking cultural and economic processes.
-She has written two books on the topic, Against the Romance of Community and Debt to Society: Accounting for Life Under Capitalism.
+She is a social theorist and author known for her work linking cultural and economic processes.
+Joseph has written two books on the topic, Against the Romance of Community and Debt to Society: Accounting for Life Under Capitalism.

 Education and career

 Joseph graduated from the University of Pennsylvania and earned a doctorate in Modern Thought and Literature from Stanford University in 1995.

 She started her career at the University of Arizona in 1995 as faculty in Gender & Women's Studies.
 She served as Director for the Committee on Lesbian, Gay, Bisexual and Transgender Studies and on the faculty executive committee once it became the Institute for LGBT Studies.
 As Director, Joseph led the Rockefeller-funded Sex, Race, and Globalization (SRG) Project from 1999 to 2005 to explore “the imbrication of sexuality, gender, and race with economic, political, and information processes across local, regional, national, and transnational scales…[and] to describe and explain the links between exploitative economic practices and structures of sexual, gendered, and racial inequality.”
 During her tenure at University of Arizona, Joseph served as Director of Graduate Studies and Chair of Gender & Women's Studies and chaired the Strategic and Budget Advisory Committee.

 Joseph became the Winton Chair in the Liberal Arts at University of Minnesota in 2016 and subsequently chaired the Department of Gender, Women & Sexuality Studies from 2017 to 2020.
-As of 2024 she is a professor of Gender, Women & Sexuality Studies at the University of Minnesota.
+As of 2024, she is a professor of Gender, Women & Sexuality Studies at the University of Minnesota and Chair of the Department of American Studies.

 Works

-Joseph theorizes the relationship between cultural and economic processes.
+In her books, Joseph theorizes the relationship between cultural and economic processes.
 Based on her dissertation at Stanford, Joseph's first book Against the Romance of Community explores the supplementary relationship of "community" with capitalism.
 The book argues that while "community" is invoked as a positive relationship that supposedly exists outside of capitalism, that it in fact is deeply imbricated with capitalism.
 The book draws on ethnographic research with gay and lesbian theater company Theater Rhinoceros in San Francisco.
 Her second book, Debt to Society: Accounting for Life Under Capitalism, theorizes accounting practices as they are used to reproduce or transform neoliberal capitalism.

+Joseph has produced a strand of scholarship considering key issues in interdisciplinary departments and fields, particularly women's studies, queer studies, and American studies.
+This work as well as her projects about university property and finance contributes to critical university studies.